JohnRSandoval/NEXT.JS-LangChain-Starter-Kit/README.md

   )
 }
 ```
+## assistantChat.tsx
-* assistantChat.tsx - Is a card-like component that takes a text prop and returns the card with the text.
+Card-like component that takes a text prop and returns the card with the text.
 ```typescript
 import { AssistantChatCard} from "@/components/ui/chat/assistantChat"